Eagle Scout Process

 The steps required to advance from Life Scout to Eagle Scout can seem to be confusing and difficult, but the process is actually very well structured.
 There are a series of steps to be followed, outlined in the files and guides below.
 Simply download each item, follow the instructions, and let us know if you have any questions!

-- Statement of Ambitions, life purpose, and a list of Positions (Word) – In preparation for your board of review, prepare and attach to your Eagle Scout Rank Application a statement of your ambitions and life purpose and a listing of positions held in your religious institution, school, camp, community, or other organizations, during which you demonstrated leadership skills.
+In preparation for your board of review, prepare and attach to your Eagle Scout Rank Application a statement of your ambitions and life purpose and a listing of positions held in your religious institution, school, camp, community, or other organizations, during which you demonstrated leadership skills.
 Include honors and awards received during this service.

 Life to Eagle Process Presentation – for parents, unit leaders, and Scouts